RaffaelloFornasiere/DB2Project/README.md

 # TelecoApp

-TelecoApp is a Java application that simulates the web services of a telecommunication provider.
+TelecoApp is a Web Application built with Angular and Spring Boot that simulates the web services of a telecommunication provider.

 ## Building
 ### Backend
 Inside the folder DB2Pject-be run the following commands: